-Debt-to-GDP Ratio: How to Calculate and Use It
+Debt-to-GDP Ratio, Its Formula, and How to Use It

-When Does a Country Have Too Much Debt?
+How to Tell When a Country Has Too Much Debt

 This ratio is a useful tool for investors, leaders, and economists.
 It allows them to gauge a country's ability to pay off its debt.
 A high ratio means a country isn't producing enough to pay off its debt.
 A low ratio means there is plenty of economic output to make the payments.